Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -------
-Merchant Id* |   | The unique id (GUID) of the merchant in which the order is placed OrderId* |   | Provide the order id that you want to cancel Date* |   | The date on which the order is created in mm/dd/yy format Comment |   | Specify the customer's reason for the order cancellation DisplayCommentToUser |  |  Value: True/False.
+Merchant Id* | string  | The unique id (GUID) of the merchant in which the order is placed OrderId* |  int | Provide the order id that you want to cancel Date* | date  | The date on which the order is created in mm/dd/yy format Comment | string  | Specify the customer's reason for the order cancellation DisplayCommentToUser | boolean |  Value: True/False.
 Specify whether to make the custom comment visible (True) or invisible (False) to the end-customer
-PGResponse |  |  The response received from the payment gateway for that specific order OperatorID |  |  Current user id - It could be store's, admin's, or manager's CancelReason* |  |  Specify the reason for order cancellation.
+PGResponse | string |  The response received from the payment gateway for that specific order OperatorID | string |  Current user id - It could be store's, admin's, or manager's CancelReason* | string |  Specify the reason for order cancellation.
 In UI, these are auto-populated in the UI.
-TobeCancelledOrderItems |  |  Specify the items that you want to cancel in `OrderItemID` and `CancelQuantity`
+TobeCancelledOrderItems | - |  Specify the items that you want to cancel in `OrderItemID` and `CancelQuantity`

 ## Process Return